 The best MacBook Pro monitor can offer a bit of flexibility to your setup, while providing a high quality visual experience to match the power of the MacBook Pro.

-Just like the best MacBook Air monitors, devices for MacBook Pro have a slightly different checklist to 'regular monitors' - it comes down to connectivity, functionality, and display quality.
+Just like the best MacBook Air monitors, devices for MacBook Pro have a slightly different checklist to 'regular monitors' - it comes down to connectivity, functionality, and display quality above all else.

-On the connectivity side, many of the best monitors for MacBook Pro have USB-C ports, so you can connect easily via one cable to the monitor for your data needs, but you can still charge your MacBook Pro at the same time.
+On the connectivity side, many of the best monitors for the MacBook Pro have USB-C ports, so you can connect easily via one cable to the monitor for your data needs, but you can still charge your MacBook Pro at the same time.

 Unlike the best gaming monitors, we'd say to prioritise colour accuracy and brightness over super high refresh rates and low response times on your search, given that MacBook Pros are often used for video editing and graphics work.

 We've selected a few monitors based on these specific specs as well as general reviews, prices, and features they offer.
 We've also answered some of your most frequently asked questions too, so you can make an informed decision on your next upgrade.
 These are the best monitors for MacBook Pro.

 - Dell U2720Q UltraSharp

 - BENQ PD2705Q

 - Apple Pro Display XDR

 - LG 34BK95U-W UltraFine 34